9 out of 10 corporate boardrooms lack marketing expertise in an age where customers are in the driver's seat of revenue creation.

 With such clear evidence that marketing can make a huge impact on a company’s success across various revenue-influencing arenas, the question remains: Why aren’t corporate boards clamoring to recruit seasoned CMOs?

 One element of the answer is the lack of cognitive diversity in most boardrooms.
-While there’s been significant improvement in boards becoming more inclusive of demographic diversity — 59 percent of the directors added to S&P 500 company boards in 2019 were women or men from an ethnic or racial minority — the reality is that most boards appoint new members based on how well they will fit in with the current lineup.
+While there’s been significant improvement in boards becoming more inclusive of demographic diversity — 59 percent of the directors added to S&P 500 company boards in 2019 were women or men from an ethnic or racial minority — the reality is that most boards appoint new members based on how well they will fit in with the current lineup rather than what can help board effectiveness.
 This often happens because it feels easier and more efficient to stack a board with those who have similar experiences, expertise, and mindsets.
 Furthermore, most boards are primarily tasked with financial oversight and legal-related governance issues and are commonly comprised of investors, financial experts, and attorneys.

 In an article in Harvard Business Review entitled, “How Diverse is Your Board, Really?” author Jared Landaw challenges the commonly-held viewpoint that demographic diversity automatically generates a variety of viewpoints, perspectives, and backgrounds.
 According to Landaw, “Our research revealed that improving cognitive diversity on a board can significantly enhance its performance, particularly when cognitively diverse directors are added with professional backgrounds, skills, and perspectives in areas pertinent to a company’s business or strategic plans who lack ties to the CEO and other directors.”